Programs for Groups

 We offer Naturalist-led hikes, canoe trips, and pontoon tours in half-day and full day experiences.
 As you enjoy the surrounds, our Naturalist will interpret the landscape and waterways, and point out the flora and fauna of the area.
-Please click on our Private Group Programs flyer for more details and pricing, or give us a call at (715) 543-2085 to schedule your trip today!
+Please contact Education Director Licia Johnson for more information, opportunities and fees.

 We also offer programs, which can be 45 to 90 minutes in length, and are available to fit your schedule and your audience.
 Programs may be indoors or outdoors.
 Indoor programs offer a photographic slide presentation, as well as a number of props and activities relevant to the topic and audience.
 Outdoor programs feature a hike, guided activity or outdoor exploration session.

 $110 per program up to 60 minutes, $140 for 90 minutes, $180 for 2 hours, plus an additional mileage fee at the current government rate.

 *Program locations over 1 hour round trip from the Discovery Center will have the additional fee of $40/hour travel time.